QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 python -m radicale
 ```

-Simply port-forward with SSH and try out the web interface at http://localhost:5232.
+Simply port-forward with SSH and try out the web interface at <http://localhost:5232>.
+(TODO: Port Forward command for my puny-future-self's brain.)

 ## Accessible over the LAN